-No one could have predicted ten years ago that Paris Hilton’s assistant, with appearances here and there on The Simple Life, would come to be one of the world’s biggest superstars today.
-One half of the power couple deemed #WorldsMostTalkedAboutCouple by Vogue and one part of the Kardashian/Jenner clan, everything the celebrity touches seems to turn to gold.
+No one could have predicted 15 years ago that Paris Hilton’s assistant, with appearances here and there on The Simple Life, would come to be one of the world’s biggest superstars today.
+From "breaking the internet" to being deemed #WorldsMostTalkedAbout by Vogue and one part of the Kardashian-Jenner clan, everything the celebrity touches seems to turn to gold.

 Though the Kardashian haters could argue they are worthless and riding out a wave that will eventually die out, here are six things to learn from the Kardashian PR machine:

-No matter what your brand objectives, you absolutely must know the individual you are hoping to capture through and through.
+No matter what your brand objectives are, you absolutely must know the individual you are hoping to capture through and through.
 What are their habits?
 What are their needs and wants?
 Though not an easy task and one that can require a bit of research, it is perhaps the most important step.
 This must be established beforehand in order to plan your content and the platforms on which you’ll promote it.

 Because of the demographic that they have captured and the relationship they have with their fans, the Kardashians have been able to turn their lives into extremely successful business ventures.
 By finding relevancy in what their followers want, and the products they love and use, they have been able to monetize several branches of their own brands based on their personal interests.

-With Americans spending so much time on their devices, it is no surprise that mobile-ad spend has been on the rise, and is predicted to encroach upon the shares of its traditional competitors – TV, print, radio, etc. But with brands and advertisers a bit unsure of its effectiveness in actually engaging consumers, advertisers are saying that gaming apps actually create more sales than display ads.
+In 2014, Kim has developed her own mobile game app, "Kim Kardashian: Hollywood," which was been a brilliant move for a number of reasons.
+With Americans spending so much time on their devices, it is no surprise that mobile-ad spend has been on the rise and is predicted to encroach upon the shares of its traditional competitors – TV, print, radio, etc. But with brands and advertisers a bit unsure of its effectiveness in actually engaging consumers, advertisers are saying that gaming apps actually create more sales than display ads.
 Translation: Gaming apps and advertising on the platform is on an upward swing.

 On the various platforms, the Kardashians are not shy about showing off their fellow famous peers, fashion mogul friends, and celebrity love interests.
 By building these relationships and branching out to other celebrities who have substantial followings in their own right, they extend their reach even further.

 The relationship that the Kardashians have with their fans is what has been the foundation of their success.
-Despite the fact that each of the sisters has encountered her own fair share of speculation or criticism in the media for one reason or another – the sex tape, dating rumors, divorces, marrying and remarrying, underage drinking – through its flaws, the Kardashians continues to remain relatable to its followers.
+Despite the fact that each of the sisters has encountered her own fair share of speculation or criticism in the media for one reason or another – the sex tape, dating rumors, divorces, marrying and remarrying, cultural appropriation – through its flaws, the Kardashians continues to remain relatable to its followers.
 And at the end of the day, seem to put family first.